 The hip belt pockets on the Endo 15 are useful for keeping small items easily accessible.

-Figure out what you want to bring, to help you figure out what volume and organizational features are right for you.
+Knowing what you will bring helps you figure out what volume and organizational features are right for you.

 If you plan to regularly carry a laptop in your backpack, then be sure it has a protective pocket or sleeve for a laptop.
 If you need to carry multiple drink bottles, get a bag with big, functional water bottle pockets.
 If you want to quickly access a rain jacket or other layers without opening your pack, then get a pack with a big enough outside mesh pocket.